coleslaw-org/coleslaw/docs/hacking.md

 ### Render Function Cleanup

 There are currently 3 render-foo* functions and 3 implementations of the render method.
-Only the render-foo* functions call `write-page` so there should be some room for cleanup here.
+Only the render-foo* functions call `write-file` so there should be some room for cleanup here.
 The render method implementations are probably necessary unless we want to start storing their arguments on the models.
 There may be a different way to abstract the data flow.